 Another assumption fathers sometimes make is that they are primarily responsible for supporting children financially.
 In New Jersey, both parents are equally responsible for child support.
 Mothers and fathers must both contribute to the costs of raising children according to their earning ability, without regard to their gender.
 New Jersey child support laws are based on each parent’s income and how much time each parent spends with the children.
 A parent who spends more time with a child is assumed to be paying for more costs directly.
 For more details, see: New Jersey Child Support Calculation & Guidelines.

 If your children’s other parent is not contributing to their financial support, or is not contributing to the full extent of ability, you may be able to attribute (or “impute”) additional income to that parent.
 An expert opinion from a vocational expert may be necessary to support this claim.

 Meet with a New Jersey Father’s Rights Attorney

 Neither the child custody nor the child support laws should be applied disproportionately to fathers.
 If, as a father, you believe that you have not been afforded the same rights in the New Jersey family courts as your child’s mother, a New Jersey father’s rights attorney can help.
-The attorneys at Weinberger Law Group will explore all of your legal options and help you stand up for your rights as an equal parent.
-Contact us today for a free consultation.
+The attorneys at Weinberger Divorce & Family Law Group will explore all of your legal options and help you stand up for your rights as an equal parent.
+Contact us today for an initial consultation.
 Secure your future.
 Call: (888) 888-0919.